hyperswine/quantii-research/blog/isa-pt1.md

 Now we need to reduce our ISA to a quantisable form we can analyse naturally and rigorously.
 Probably denotational mathematics or type equations.

+Proof.

+We want our ISA to have an index >= 1.
+Assume SpectreISA < 1.
+Instruction Reduction > 0.5, as it is well represented.
+Directness > 0.5 as it is minimal.
+Hence SpectreISA is well defined.

 ---

 <h2 style={{textAlign: "center"}}>Discuss</h2>